Proto:Doom (PC, 1993)/Press Release Pre-Beta

 - Pause shoots instead of pausing the game.

-Monsters cannot be gibbed in this version.
-While gibbing is just a funny death animation when you cause it, it actually has practical reasons for existing and its absence has some repercussions for lowering sectors.
-Closing doors will normally bounce off living players and monsters, but will crush corpses into a pool of gibs and close normally.
-This doesn't happen in the pre-beta, so any door with a corpse under it will not be able to close and will continuously bounce off the corpse instead.
-Crushers have a similar issue: They normally slow down when colliding with a living thing and deal damage until they die, then crush them into gibs.
+Monsters cannot be crushed in this version, causing issues with lowering sectors.
+For example, closing doors will normally bounce off living players and monsters, but will crush corpses into a small puddle of blood and close normally.
+This doesn't happen in the pre-beta, so any door with a corpse under it will not be able to close and will continuously bounce off the crushed corpse instead.
+Crushers have a similar issue: They normally slow down when colliding with a living thing and deal damage until they die, then crush them into a blood puddle.
 Since this cannot happen, crushers instead slow down every time they collide with the corpse until they reach the floor.

-Lost Souls still use their sprites from the alphas and have an entirely different attack: instead of charging you, they attack with an instant damage attack when you're in their line of sight.
+Lost Souls still use their sprites from the alphas and have an entirely different attack: instead of charging you, they attack with an instant damage attack when you're in their line of sight, similar to that of the Arch-Vile in Doom II.
 This means they can attack from a distance.
 The attack is not a hitscan, so they cannot damage other monsters and trigger infighting.
 When killed, they shatter in a green explosion and leave behind a pile of floating bone shards, which explains the existence of the Lost Soul corpse thing in the final game.

 Weapon and Item Differences